JCSDA/jedi-docs/docs/jedi-components/oops/applications/variational.rst

 Variational data assimilation in OOPS
 =====================================

-Variational application is a generic application for running incremental variational data assimilation.
+The variational application is a generic application for running incremental variational data assimilation.

-It supports the following cost functions:
+Supported cost functions and minimizers are described below.

 Supported cost functions
 ------------------------